Xyz-yuanhf/drl4tpp/README.md

 #### Training

-For training a model for a single TPP instance distribution, you can run (take RTPP of $(50, 50, 0.99)$ as an example):
+To train a model for a single TPP instance distribution, you can run (take RTPP of $(50, 50, 0.99)$ as an example):

 ```
 python -m train_single.run --problem rtpp --num_products 50 --num_products 50 --coeff 0.99
 ```

-For training a model using meta-learning, you can run (take UTPP and RTPP with $\lambda=0.99$ as an example):
+To train a model using meta-learning, you can run (take UTPP and RTPP with $\lambda=0.99$ as an example):

 ```
 python -m train_meta.run --problem utpp